Patricia Y. Scaraffia, PhD

 - Ph.D., National University of Cordoba, Argentina

-- 2015-: COR Research Fellowship Award.
+- 2015-: COR Research Fellowship.
 Office of Academic Affairs and Provost.
 Tulane University.

 - 2014-: Corinne Adams Baines Professorship Award.
 School of Public Health and Tropical Medicine.
 Tulane University, USA.